paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Satellite operators, prime contractors and lower level manufacturers can obtain IOR at spacecraft level, subsystem level (e.g. platform), equipment level (e.g. on-board computers) or in some cases at part level (e.g. passive RF parts or some families of FPGA by technology nodes).

-With the analysis of the elements contained in the spacecraft, it is then possible to interpret the data through statistical methods, provided the total number of elements (or cumulated hours and observed failures) is sufficient.
+With the analysis of the elements contained in the spacecraft, it is then possible to interpret the data through {term}`statistical methods <Statistical method>`, provided the total number of elements (or cumulated hours and observed failures) is sufficient.

 In-orbit return data can be used for the development of new reliability prediction models, provided that the following conditions are fulfilled: